rppicomidi/midi2piousbhub/README.md

 This project uses the RP2040 processor's built-in USB port as a USB device port for connection to a USB MIDI host like a PC or Mac.
-It uses the RP2040's PIOs plus 2 GPIO pins to create a USB host port, and it uses the RP2040 processor's built-in UART1 port for serial port MIDI.
+It uses the RP2040's PIO 0 plus 2 GPIO pins to create a USB host port, and it uses the RP2040 processor's built-in UART1 port for serial port MIDI.
 Bluetooth MIDI uses the Pico W's built-in WiFi/Bluetooth module.